Calgary (provincial electoral district): 1923 by-election

 Shortly after the 1923 by-election, a deputy returning officer Alexander Davidson was convicted for voting more than once during the by-election and sentenced to a year in prison and a $400 fine.

-1926 general election
+1926

-In this election for the first time Calgary elected MLAs through Single transferable voting.
+In this election for the first time Calgary elected MLAs through single transferable voting.
 In the First Count, the five top spots were held by two Conservatives, two Liberals and Parkyn.
 Vote transfers elevated a DLP candidate to the top positions, while Liberal McClung did not receive many vote transfers and fell out of the top runners.

-In the end, Calgary elected a balanced and mixed crop of MLAs - two Conservatives, a Liberal, a DLP-er and an Independent-Labour man.
+In the end, Calgary elected a balanced and mixed crop of MLAs — two Conservatives, a Liberal, a DLP-er, and an Independent-Labour man.
 About 80 percent of the voters saw their vote used to actually elect someone.
-About half the voters saw their first choice elected; the other 30 percent saw their vote used to elect someone they preferred over others.
+About half the voters saw their first choice elected; the other 30 percent saw their vote used to elect someone they preferred over others, as well as seeing their first choice elected without the help of their vote.